solarsailer/matthieuoger.com/content/posts/2015-01-15-something-slightly-less-terrible.md

 title: Something Slightly Less Terrible

+excerptQuote:
+  name: "Loren Brichter"
-excerpt: "Loren Brichter: <em>“The more I learn, the more terrible I think programming is.
-I’d love to rip everything up and start over.”</em>"
+  quote: "The more I learn, the more terrible I think programming is.
+I’d love to rip everything up and start over."
 ---

 [Fantastic interview of Loren Brichter on objc.io](http://www.objc.io/issue-20/loren-brichter.html):